Jubear-Jabber-Jetu/Jubear-Jabber-Jetu/README.md

-# Jubear Jabber Jetu | Senior QA Automation Engineer 🚀
+# Jubear Jabber Jetu | QA Automation Engineer 🚀

 ---

 ## 👋 About Me

 Hello!
-I'm **Jubear Jabber Jetu**, a Senior QA Automation Engineer from **Jatrabari, Dhaka**.
+I'm **Jubear Jabber Jetu**, a QA Automation Engineer from **Jatrabari, Dhaka**.
 I build and optimize test solutions that drive product quality and reliability across web and mobile platforms.
 With expertise in end-to-end automation, CI/CD integration, and performance testing, I ensure seamless delivery of high-quality software.

 Beyond the code, I'm an open-source advocate, avid tech blogger, and tea enthusiast, always exploring the latest tools and methodologies to elevate QA practices.